Getting a mortgage with a low credit score

 We can find you a mortgage, even if you have a low credit score.
 Interest rates and initial charges may be marginally higher, as you are seen as being of a higher risk than someone with a strong credit history.
 However, you will find that after having had a mortgage for 12 months, and paying your mortgage on time, together with any other credit arrangements that you have, your credit score will start to repair itself.

-Many mortgage products for adverse credit are written over a two year period, which means that you could be in a position to qualify for a far more competitive product at the end of that term.
+Many mortgage products for adverse or bad credit are written over a two year period, which means that you could be in a position to qualify for a far more competitive product at the end of that term.

 We deal with Specialist lenders whose decision making is not solely based on a credit score.
 Rather, they take a subjective approach, looking at the applicant’s individual situation and creditworthiness, as well as applying sensible underwriting rules.

 There are different levels of mortgages available to people with low credit scores.
 If you have missed a couple of credit payments of any sort in the past, then you will be perceived as being ‘near prime’ or ‘light adverse’ and will tend to pay just slightly higher than the standard rates.
-If, however, you have been recently discharged from bankruptcy or have acquired county court judgements, then you will be seen as a much higher risk and will subsequently encounter much higher rates of interest.
+If, however, you have been recently discharged from bankruptcy or have acquired county court judgement, then you will be seen as a much higher risk and will subsequently encounter much higher rates of interest.

 Lenders who will consider adverse credit mortgages will take into account when the adverse credit occurred, is it satisfied, and the amount of deposit you have.
 The more historical the adverse credit is, and the larger deposit you have, the more attractive the terms of the mortgage will be.